Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 53.98

-1. We have audited the standalone financial statements of IL&FS Engineering and Construction Company Limited (“the Company”), which comprise the standalone balance sheet as at March 31, 2021, the standalone statement of profit and loss (including other comprehensive income), standalone statement of changes in equity and standalone statement of cash flows for the year then ended, and notes to the standalone financial statements, including a summary of the significant accounting policies and other explanatory information.
+1. We have audited the accompanying Standalone Financial Statements of IL&FS Engineering and Construction Company Limited ("the Company"), which comprise the Balance Sheet as at March 31, 2023, the Statement of Profit and Loss, Statement of Changes in Equity and Statement of Cash Flows for the year then ended, and notes to the Standalone Financial Statements, including a summary of the significant accounting policies and other explanatory information (hereinafter referred to as "the Standalone Financial Statements").

 Material uncertainty related to going Concern:

-5. Attention is invited to Note 30 regarding a likely significant reduction in the Company's future income from operations in the absence of new business orders and the other matters stated in the said Note.
-The events and conditions as stated in the said Note 30, indicate a material uncertainty which cast a significant doubt on the Company's ability to continue as a going concern, and therefore it may be unable to realise its assets and discharge its liabilities including potential liabilities in the normal course of business.
-The ability of the Company to continue as a going concern is solely dependent on the finalisation and approval of the resolution plan, which is not wholly within the control of the Company.
+4 Attention is invited to Note 30 regarding continued losses, erosion of net-worth as at the year end, and significant reduction in the Company's income from operations and other matters detailed in the said paragraph.
+These events and conditions indicate a material uncertainty which cast a significant doubt on the Company's ability to continue as a going concern, and therefore it may not be able to realise its assets and discharge its liabilities including potential liabilities in the normal course of business.
+The ability of the Company to continue as a going concern is solely dependent on the finalisation and approval of the resolution process, which is not wholly within the control of the Company.

 a.
-Note 31 (v) regarding ongoing investigations by Serious Fraud Investigation Office of Ministry of Company Affairs (SFIO), Enforcement Directorate (ED) and other regulators / agencies against Infrastructure Leasing & Financial Services Limited (‘IL&FS' or ‘the Holding Company') and some of its subsidiaries (including the Company).
-The financial statements of the Company for the year ended on March 31, 2021 do not include adjustments, if any, that may arise on account of the ongoing investigations by the investigating and other agencies and Regulatory Authorities.
-The management, at this juncture, cannot foresee any adjustments to be made in these financial statements of the Company as a result of any such investigations.
+Note 31 (v) regarding ongoing investigations by Serious Fraud Investigation Office of Ministry of Company Affairs (SFIO), Enforcement Directorate (ED) and other regulators / agencies against Infrastructure Leasing & Financial Services Limited ('IL&FS') and some of its subsidiaries (including the Company).
+The Standalone Financial Statements of the Company for the year ended on March 31, 2023 do not include adjustments, if any, that may arise on account of the ongoing investigations by the investigating and other agencies and Regulatory Authorities.

 Key audit matter